projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-pm.rst

 The PM module in the hypervisor does three things:

--  Monitor all guests power state transition.
-And emulate low power state for the guests which are launched by HV directly.
+-  Monitors all guests power state transitions and emulates a low power state for the guests which are launched by the HV directly.

--  Once all guests enter low power state, Hypervisor handles its own low-power state transition
+-  Once all guests enter low power state, the Hypervisor handles its own low-power state transition.

--  Once system resumes from low-power mode, the hypervisor handles its own resume and emulates Service VM resume too.
+-  Once the system resumes from low-power mode, the hypervisor handles its own resume and emulates the Service VM resume.

-It is assumed that Service VM does not trigger any power state transition until the VM manager of ACRN notifies it that all User VMs are inactive and Service VM offlines all its virtual APs.
+It is assumed that the Service VM does not trigger any power state transition until the VM manager of ACRN notifies it that all User VMs are inactive and Service VM offlines all its virtual APs.
 And it is assumed that HV does not trigger its own power state transition until all guests are in low power state.

 :numref:`pm-low-power-transition` shows the Hypervisor entering S3
 state process.
-Service VM triggers power state transition by writing ACPI control register on its virtual BSP (which is pinned to the physical BSP).
+The Service VM triggers power state transition by writing ACPI control register on its virtual BSP (which is pinned to the physical BSP).
 The hypervisor then does the following in sequence before it writes to the physical ACPI control register to trigger physical